Go FOGO grants

 A further 30% will be paid when the council provides evidence that the pre-service roll-out education has begun, and new or updated processing and collection contracts comply with the grant eligibility criteria.

-The final 10% will be paid on approval of a final report, including data on the outcomes achieved in the initial months of collection, how the grant funding was used, and confirmation of the final numbers of households with a new service.
-The evaluation of the outcomes of the new service through community satisfaction surveys, change in tonnage of organics collected and processed, low contamination rates in the FOGO bin, and levels of organics in the residual bin is encouraged.
-The final report must be received within six months of commencement of the new service.
+The final 10% will be paid on approval of a final report, provided six months after the service start, including data on the outcomes achieved in the initial months of collection, how the grant funding was used, and confirmation of the final numbers of households with a new service.
+The evaluation of the new service through community satisfaction surveys, change in tonnage of organics collected and processed, low contamination rates in the FOGO bin, and levels of organics in the residual bin is encouraged.

-Grantees are encouraged to liaise with the EPA regularly throughout the project.
-We may be able to help you with information, advice and lessons from other councils that have been through the tendering and delivery processes for new FOGO services.
+Successful applicants are required to liaise with the EPA regularly throughout the project and attend bi-monthly grantee meetings.
+The collaboration is intended to support councils in the rollout of the new services by providing information, advice and lessons from other councils that have been through the tendering and delivery processes for new FOGO services.

 Available funding:

-• $10 per household transitioning from garden organics (GO) services to weekly FOGO (or separate GO and FO collections where the GO is a minimum fortnightly and FO minimum weekly collection).
+- $10 per household in a single unit dwelling transitioning from garden organics (GO) services to FOGO (or separate GO and FO collections where the GO is a minimum fortnightly and FO minimum weekly collection).

 For grant governance purposes, councils are requested to base the number of eligible households per local government area on the on the number of households with residual waste services and without kerbside FOGO or FO + GO, as published in the most recent Local Government Waste and Resource Recovery Data Report, published on the EPA website.
 This provides the evidence base for the independent Technical Advisory Committee to determine the recommended funding amount for each successful applicant.

-Additional funding of $50,000 is available to councils with a large number of multi-unit dwellings (MUDs) transitioning to the new service.
-It is available only to councils with more than 10,000 multi-unit dwellings, or where MUD’s account for more than 20% of housing stock.
-It recognises additional education may be required to engage residents in these properties and tailored education will be needed to address high resident turnover, culturally and linguistically diverse communities and action required in different MUD types.
+Additional funding of $100,000 is available to councils with a large number of multi-unit dwellings (MUDs) transitioning to the new service.
+This funding is available only to councils with more than 10,000 multi-unit dwellings, or where MUD’s account for more than 20% of housing stock.
+An additional $50,000 is available to councils that have already received a $50,000 MUD payment under a previous Go FOGO grant.
+This funding recognises that additional education may be required to engage residents in these properties and tailored education will be needed to address high resident turnover, culturally and linguistically diverse communities and action required in different MUD types.

 On completion of the project, grantees will be required to report on the percentage of funding spent on:

-If you receive the additional MUD funding, you will be required to report separately on how that funding was spent and how the service rollout of education was adapted for MUDs.
+Councils that receive the additional MUD funding will be required to report separately on how that funding was spent and how the service rollout of education was adapted for MUDs.

 Councils are not required to demonstrate a specific co-contribution amount in order to be eligible for the Go FOGO grants.
 It is recognised councils will invest significant in-kind co-contributions in preparing, implementing and managing new organics collection services.